root-project/web/primer/index.md

 Under specific circumstances, it might be useful to plot some quantities versus two variables, therefore creating a bi-dimensional graph.
-Of course ROOT can help you in this task, with the `TGraph2DErrors` class.
+Of course ROOT can help you in this task, with the {% include ref class="TGraph2DErrors" %} class.
 The following macro produces a bi-dimensional graph representing a hypothetical measurement, fits a bi-dimensional function to it and draws it together with its x and y projections.
 Some points of the code will be explained in detail.
-This time, the graph is populated with data points using random numbers, introducing a new and very important ingredient, the ROOT `TRandom3` random number generator using the [Mersenne Twister algorithm](https://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html).
+This time, the graph is populated with data points using random numbers, introducing a new and very important ingredient, the ROOT {% include ref class="TRandom3" %} random number generator using the [Mersenne Twister algorithm](https://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html).

 {% highlight C++ linenos %}